MasteraSnackin/VoiceChain-Pay/README.md

 1.  **Voice Command:** The user issues a voice command (e.g., "Send 10 AVAX to John on Ethereum").
 2.  **Voice Processing (Off-Chain):**
     *   The browser's Speech Recognition API converts speech to text.
     *   A Genkit AI flow processes this text for NLP, extracting structured transaction intent (amount, recipient, token, destination chain, etc.).
+This AI is designed to understand the nuances of the Avalanche ecosystem, including its C-Chain and various Subnets (custom L1s), preparing data for subsequent on-chain processing.
 3.  **User Review & Wallet Connection:** The user reviews the parsed intent and connects their wallet (simulated).
 4.  **Voice Authentication:** The user authenticates via voice biometrics (simulated).
-5.  **Transaction Simulation:**
+5.  **Transaction Simulation (Conceptual On-Chain Interaction):**
-    *   Based on the intent (e.g., same-chain or cross-chain), the system simulates the appropriate transaction path.
+    *   Based on the intent (e.g., same-chain on Avalanche C-Chain, cross-chain to an Avalanche Subnet, or cross-chain to an external network), the system simulates the appropriate transaction path.
-    *   For cross-chain, it indicates the use of protocols like Chainlink CCIP or Avalanche Teleporter.
+    *   For cross-chain scenarios, it indicates the use of protocols like Chainlink CCIP (for external EVM chains) or Avalanche Teleporter (for communication between Avalanche Subnets).
+These protocols are chosen for their security and interoperability features.
+    *   The on-chain components (smart contracts, transaction finalization) are envisioned to operate on the **Avalanche blockchain**, leveraging its scalability, low finality times, and the customizability offered by Subnets for specialized applications.
 6.  **Confirmation Feedback:** The user receives detailed feedback on the success page about the (simulated) transaction.

-This flow mirrors a system where off-chain components handle voice processing and intent interpretation, which then feeds into on-chain (or cross-chain protocol) actions.
+This flow mirrors a system where off-chain components handle voice processing and intent interpretation, which then feeds into on-chain (or cross-chain protocol) actions within the Avalanche network or beyond.
+The use of tools like Chainlink Functions would be conceptualized to bridge the off-chain interpreted data to the on-chain smart contracts.

 ## Style Guidelines